stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 in `u`.
 Remember, that this will create a new `User` value.
 The original value `u` remains unaffected by this.

+We can access a record field, either by using the field name as a projection function (`age u`; also have a look at `:t age` in the REPL), or by using dot syntax: `u.age`.

-This is already better, but the use case of modifying a record field is so common that Idris provides special syntax for this as well:
+The use case of modifying a record field is so common that Idris provides special syntax for this as well:

 ```idris
 incAge3 : User -> User